-DEADLINE FOR SUBMISSION OF UPDATED SALES AND COST III.
-INFORMATION
+III.
+DEADLINE FOR SUBMISSION OF UPDATED SALES AND COST INFORMATION

-Given that most LPTs sold in the United States were made pursuant to long-term contracts and the production of LPTs in general involves long lead times, certain expenses reported by respondents in their sales and cost databases were based upon estimates.
-Consistent with prior segments of this proceeding, we instructed respondents to provide actual cost and expense data for amounts for which actual data existed as of a certain date, which in this review was December 31, 2019.
-Therefore, when available, Commerce relied upon reported actual costs and expenses (related to sales) through and including December 31, 2019, in determining the preliminary weighted-average dumping margins for mandatory respondent(s).
+Because most LPTs sold in the United States were made pursuant to long-term contracts and the production of LPTs in general involves long lead times, certain expenses reported by respondents in their U.S. sales and cost databases were based upon estimates.
+Consistent with prior segments of this proceeding, we instructed the respondent to provide actual cost and expense data for amounts for which actual data existed as of a certain date, which in this review was December 31, 2020.
+Therefore, when available, Commerce relied upon reported actual costs and expenses (related to sales) through and including December 31, 2020, in determining the preliminary weighted-average dumping margins for mandatory respondent(s).